Frequently Asked Questions About Christianity, Answered Honestly!

 1st Timothy 2:9-10

-God's "laws" are just tossed out the window in favor of modernism and the new age Christian philosophies of nullification, with no more than the word "legalism."
-Nevertheless, dress is not a matter of personal preference, for without such universal Biblical laws against such violations (1st Timothy 2:9, 1st Peter 3:3) concerning dress, we have wanton rebellion against God.
-We don't have Christian liberty or righteous freedom when we ignore God's laws, what we have is a return to the bondage of the world.
-And it is by the Holy Spirit of wisdom that we understand that our adhering to these laws of God is not a form of legalism, but sound Biblical Christianity.
-While obedience to the law is not what brings about salvation, obedience to the law is an "evidence" that we truly have become saved.
-It is the tangible proof that we trust and truly know Christ, and are not merely lying to ourselves.
+Can God's laws be tossed out the window in favor of modernism and the new age Christian philosophies of nullification, with no more than the word legalism.
+Not according to scripture.
+Our dress is not a matter of our personal preference, for without such universal Biblical laws against violations (1st Timothy 2:9, 1st Peter 3:3) concerning dress, we have wanton rebellion against God.
+We don't have Christian liberty or righteous freedom to ignore God's laws, what these people are encouraging is a return to the bondage of the world.
+It is by the Holy Spirit of wisdom that we understand that our adhering to these laws of God is not a form of legalism, but sound Biblical Christianity.
+While obedience to the law is not what brings about salvation, obedience to the law is evidence that we truly have the Spirit of Christ and earnestly love the Lord.
+It is the tangible proof that we trust and truly know our Christ, and are not merely kidding ourselves.

 1st John 2:3-5

-In other words, this is the 'true' evidence that we really know Christ and are truly saved.
-By this evidence we can know we have an actual personal relationship with Him, where our desire is to do His will and be obedient in His service.
+In other words, this is the tangible evidence that we really have the Spirit to know Christ and are truly saved.
+By this evidence we can know we have an actual personal, loving relationship with Him, where our earnest desire is to do His will and obediently serve Him.
 Understanding this most basic of truths, we will not call those who seek to faithfully keep His commandments, legalists.
-God says these who are obedient to his commandments (law) are those who have this evidence of truly knowing Him.
-By contrast, to those who disobey His commandments, labeling the strict obedience to His law legalism, He has other things to say about them:
+God says those who are obedient to his Commandments (law) are those who have this evidence of truly knowing Him.
+The Word declares hereby, or this is how they know that they know Him!
+By contrast, to those who without conscience disobey His commandments, labeling the strict obedience to His law as a form of legalism, God says they do not know Him:

 2nd Thessalonians 1:7-8